 Most people don’t think of parking lots as particularly dangerous.
 When property owners neglect the conditions of their parking lots, they put others at risk.
 This risk can result in serious injury.
 If you are injured in a parking lot, you may be unsure who should be held responsible.
 If you were injured in a parking lot accident, you may be faced with costly medical expenses, lost wages, and lifelong consequences.
 It is important to consult with an experienced attorney who can assess the facts of your matter and discuss your legal options.
-The attorneys at Friedman Schuman have over 30 years of experience providing clients with quality legal assistance after being injured in an accident.
+The parking lot injury attorneys at Friedman Schuman have over 40 years of experience providing clients with quality legal assistance after being injured in an accident.
 Contact our firm to schedule a consultation.

 Parking lot negligence

 Few think that they could be injured while walking through a parking lot.
 Whether an injury occurs because of a pothole, debris, ice, or another dangerous condition, it is important to determine who is responsible.
 Property owners are required to make sure there are no dangerous conditions present that could result in an injury to a patron.
 If the property owner knew or should have reasonably known about a dangerous condition and did not fix it, they may be held responsible.
 If you are injured in a parking lot, you may be entitled to recover damages for your injuries.
-These damages may alleviate the financial burden of an injured party’s medical expenses, lost wages, other out of pocket costs, and pain and suffering.
+These damages may alleviate the financial burden of an injured party’s medical expenses, lost wages, other out-of-pocket costs, and pain and suffering.

 The burden of proof